shstkvch/Marwood/readme.md

 * Sexy dark interface that's easy on the eye.
 * All of the basic elements from Final Draft are implemented and kind of work
 * Shoddy keyboard interface - hit tab to switch element type, hit enter to create new elements.
-* Save projects down to a JSON file that won't open in anything else, or even this program
+* Save/load projects
 * "Intelligent" guesses about which element you want to use next.
 For example, if you have two chunks of dialogue in a row, we assume that's a conversation between characters and your next element will automatically be a character element.
 * Autocorrect - character names are automatically corrected to upper case in action and general elements
+* Quick character switching/autosuggest (press the ALT key from any dialogue or character block)
+* Conversation detection - automatically picks likely character names if characters seem to be in a conversation
 * Several exciting, usability-crippling bugs

 Near future: